 Brain Injury

 Traumatic Brain Injuries (TBI) can occur in automobile accidents, trip and fall accidents, or even when performing activities of daily living or playing a variety of sports.
-These injuries can have a devastating effect on its victims and dramatically alter their lives.
-Additionally, there have been numerous reports recently of football and hockey players who suffered numerous concussions during their playing careers who are now being diagnosed with dementia, depression and in several cases becoming suicidal due to repeated trauma to the brain.
+Assaults and violence can also lead to brain injuries, as can situations where a person is deprived of oxygen—for example, during a difficult birth or during a near-drowning.
+No matter how brain injuries are sustained, these injuries can have a devastating effect on its victims and dramatically alter their lives.

 The Centers for Disease Control and Prevention (CDC) reports that on an annual basis approximately 1.7 million people are in accidents which cause a traumatic brain injury.
 About 52,000 of these people die from their injuries, approximately 1.35 million are treated in emergency rooms and discharged, and 275,000 are required to undergo extensive hospitalization to treat their injuries.

 The most common injury from a traumatic brain injury is a concussion.
 Concussions are not always serious, but can result in a litany of symptoms, including double vision, blurred vision, loss of consciousness, nausea, headaches, ringing in the ears, loss of memory, and difficulty problem solving, among others.
+In addition, if a patient with a concussion sustains a second concussion before the first is healed, they may face more serious symptoms.

-Seizures;
+• Seizures;

 • Slurred speech;